The Irish don't always like to admit who invented Saint Patrick's Day but it was actually America!

 Top of their list is that they invented the parade tradition.
 Until 2018, the earliest recorded parade was one that took place in 1737 in Boston while New York City also claims a St Patrick's Day parade took place there in 1762.

-Last year, however, St Augustine in Florida emerged as a new contender for the oldest St Patrick's Day parade in the world.
+In recent years, however, St Augustine in Florida emerged as a new contender for the oldest St Patrick's Day parade in the world.

 According to new research, St Augustine may have well over a hundred years on Boston and New York, holding its first St Patrick’s Day celebration in 1600 and its first parade in 1601.